-Online is a bad way to learn guitar.
-Opps!
-‘Is this a joke?’
-I hear you say.
 Let me explain.
-Online is bad way to learn because it’s information here, there, everywhere.
-People share what they know too fast, too easily but don’t piece them together for you.
-Unless you enrol into a systematic course, it can get overwhelming.
+Learn guitar online is bad because the information is here, there and everywhere.
+People share what they know too easily, too fast and often do not piece then together for the reader.
+Unless you enrol into a systematic course, it can get overwhelming pretty fast.

 In my 30 years of trying to learn to play good guitar, I’ve found out that its too easy to get sidelined and distracted.
 Even more now than before because of information clutter that can be so easily obtained online.